vgarciasc/xeupiu/tutorial.md

 ### Setting up the emulator

-1. Download the [latest version of the DuckStation emulator ](https://www.duckstation.org/) (latest version tested: 0.1-6759-gc015039a (dev))
+1. Download the [latest version of the DuckStation emulator ](https://www.duckstation.org/) (latest version tested: v0.1-7371)
 2. Install the emulator and set it up with your PSX BIOS
 3. Download the Tokimeki Memorial - Forever With You (Rev 4) ROM in Japanese
 4. Configure the emulator by accessing Settings -> Graphics and changing:
 	1. Aspect ratio: 4:3
-	2. Crop: All Borders
+ 	2. Scaling: Nearest Neighbor (Integer)
-	3. Scaling: Nearest Neighbor (Integer)
+	3. Crop: "All Borders (Aspect Uncorrected)", if such an option is present, or if it isn't, simply "All Borders"

 ### Setting up the translation backend